 In most instances, an Access to HE Diploma alone is not sufficient preparation to study a science subject (except Psychology and Behavioural Sciences) or Economics at Cambridge.

-Will the minimum pre-medical requirements and a good pass in the BMAT examination be suitable requirements for a place to read Medicine or Veterinary Medicine?
+Will the minimum pre-medical requirements and a good pass in the BMAT examination be suitable requirements for a place to read Medicine?

 Although the minimum pre-medical requirements are all that is formally required to be considered for the medicine course, to make a competitive application it is desirable for at least three science/maths subjects to be offered at A level.
 To put this into perspective, mature applicants are in direct competition with school-leavers who have achieved at least AAA in three science/maths subjects at A level.